Nexosis/nexosis.github.io/_tutorials/network-security.md

 The `macroAverageF1Score` metric is another very important metric to look at in a multi-class classification model.
 It demonstraites how well the model performs overall across all the classes in the dataset.
 A macro-average computes the accuracy independently for each specifc class type and then take the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean){:target="_blank"} - the important take-away of this metric is that it treats all classes equally, where-as the overall accuracy metric does not and thus may give you a false sense of the models ability to predict well for each and every class.
 The F1 score will be between 0 and 1 - closer to one is better.

-> In computer science, specifically information retrieval and machine learning, the harmonic mean of the precision (true positives per predicted positive) and the recall (true positives per real positive) is often used as an aggregated performance score for the evaluation of algorithms and systems: the F-score (or F-measure).<br/>
+> "In computer science, specifically information retrieval and machine learning, the harmonic mean of the precision (true positives per predicted positive) and the recall (true positives per real positive) is often used as an aggregated performance score for the evaluation of algorithms and systems: the F-score (or F-measure)."<br/>
 **Source:** [Wikipedia](https://en.wikipedia.org/wiki/Harmonic_mean#In_other_sciences)

 For our model, the `macroAverageF1Score` reads 0.74561794648010693, we can round to ~0.75.
 A score of 1 would be perfect, and ~0.75 is decent, but not stellar.